akuniutka/bank-api/README.md

 ### /actuator/health

-One ot Spring Boot Actuator endpoint which returns the current status of an application.
+One ot Spring Boot Actuator endpoints which returns the current status of an application.

 ### /v2/api-docs